Scattering theory of thermal and bipolar thermoelectric diodes

-\textit{Inelastic scattering}.--- When two electrons interact, they exchange momentum, which involves that they change their energy and randomize their kinetic phase, limiting both the elastic and phase-coherent transport implicit in Eq.~\eqref{eq:currdens}.
-However, the total energy is conserved.
-In scattering theory, this effect can be described phenomenologically by introducing a ficticious probe~\cite{buttiker:1986,buttiker:1988,dejong_semiclassical_1996,Datta1995,bedkihal_probe_2013} which absorbs (with probability $\lambda$) and reinjects electrons once thermalized with a random phase and a distribution $f_p(E)$ whose electrochemical potential, $\mu_p$, and temperature, $T_p$, are determined by imposing that the probe injects no particle and no heat currents on average, $I_p=J_p=0$.
-Our thermalization probe, sketched in Fig.~\ref{fig:scheme}(b), is hence formally equivalent to a thermometer~\cite{bergfield_probing_2013,shastry_temperature_2016,zhang_local_2019,shastry_scanning_2020} and has been discussed recently to affect hot-carrier solar cells~\cite{tesser_thermodynamic_2023}.
-Note that the heat currents will be determined by $T_L-T_R$, however the particle currents may be affected by the competition of the thermoelectric effect and the developed $\mu_p$.
+\textit{Inelastic scattering}.--- When two electrons interact, they exchange momentum, involving that they change their energies and randomize their kinetic phases, limiting both the elastic and phase-coherent transport implicit in Eq.~\eqref{eq:currdens}, while conserving their total energy.
+In scattering theory, this effect is routinely described phenomenologically by introducing a fictitious probe~\cite{buttiker:1986,buttiker:1988,dAmato_conductance_1990,dejong_semiclassical_1996,Datta1995,bedkihal_probe_2013,utsumi_fluctuation_2014} which absorbs electrons with probability $\lambda$~\cite{SM} and reinjects them with a random phase and thermalized with a distribution $f_p(E)$ whose electrochemical potential, $\mu_p$, and temperature, $T_p$, are determined by imposing that the probe injects no particle and no heat currents on average, $I_p=J_p=0$.
+Intuitively $\lambda$ relates the inelastic scattering length $l_{inel}$ to the typical size of the system, $l$: $\lambda\ll1$ when $l_{inel}\gg l$, and $\lambda\approx1$ in the opposite limit.
+Quantum Hall realizations relate $\lambda$ to the transmission of a quantum point contact~\cite{roulleau_tuning_2009}.
+Trajectories involving the probe do not obey microreversibility.
+On a microscopic description of the particular models, there may be small deviations from a Fermi distribution function, specially at very low temperatures and far from equilibrium~\cite{jauho_book} which are not relevant for our discussion here.
+Our thermalization probe, sketched in Fig.~\ref{fig:scheme}(b), is hence formally equivalent to a thermometer~\cite{bergfield_probing_2013,shastry_temperature_2016,zhang_local_2019,shastry_scanning_2020} and useful to discuss thermalization in hot-carrier solar cells~\cite{tesser_thermodynamic_2023}, broken-time-reversal-induced electrical diodes~\cite{bedkihal_probe_2013} and correlations in edge channels~\cite{braggio_nonlocal_2024}.
+Note that while the flow of heat will be determined by $T_L-T_R$, the particle currents may be affected by the competition of the thermoelectric effect and the developed $\mu_p-\mu$.